MarkEdmondson1234/gentelellaShiny/README.md

 ## Example Shiny Google Analytics app

-You can login and view a demo [Google analytics dashboard using gentelellaShiny](https://mark.shinyapps.io/gentelellaShinyGADashboard/) here.
+You can login and view a demo [Google analytics dashboard using gentelellaShiny](http://code.markedmondson.me/gentelellaShiny/login) here.

+It uses a login page hosted on github, linking to a demo Shiny app running on shinyapps.io.

 ![](https://github.com/MarkEdmondson1234/gentelellaShiny/blob/master/inst/img/gentellaShinyGA.png)